PrincetonUniversity/hpc_beginning_workshop/05_effective_usage/README.md

 - Number of CPU-cores
 - Number of GPUs
-- Amount of time requirement to run the job
+- Amount of time required to run the job
 - Amount of memory (RAM) needed

 See [this page](https://researchcomputing.princeton.edu/node/7121) to understand how to choose your memory requirements.